Andres2704/rocketthermalanalysis/README.md

 * Andres Benoit (Aerospace Engineering Undegraduate Student - UFSM) - andres.benoit7@gmail.com

 ### Overview
 Rocket Thermal Analysis(RTA) is an open-source thermal analysis software developed by Tau Rocket Team for the Latin American Space Challenge Cooperation 2020.
-The software estimates the temperature distribution along the case and bulkhead rocket motor.
+The software estimates the temperature distribution along the case and bulkhead of a rocket motor.

 *Current Features*:
 - Temperature distribution along the case by implicit and explicit methods.